Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/innovation-cup-navbar.md

 ## Navigation under

 A Navigation under bar is a simple navigation bar, different than a Supra bar.
-It can be used as a last part of an Orange navbar whenever your header may have too many items to stand on one line.
+It can be used as a last part of an Innovation Cup navbar whenever your header may have too many items to stand on one line.

 It should be visible only for the larger screens (`lg` to `xxl` breakpoints) using `.navbar-expand-*`.